telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListSortingSettings.md

 Gets or sets the tooltip that will be displayed when you hover the sorting button
             and the column is sorted descending.

+###  SortToolTip `String`

+Gets or sets the tooltip that will be displayed when you hover the sorting button
+            and there is no sorting applied.